 I participated in individual Exhibitions and collective Exhibitions Internationally and Nationally.

-My photographs have been exhibited in Buenos Aires, Mexico, Madrid, Italy, Dubai, Beirut, Chittagong, Paris, New Delhi, Tokyo, Hyderabad, Casablanca, Bangalore, Toulouse, Riyadh and Marseille.
+My photographs have been exhibited in Buenos Aires, Brazil, Mexico, Madrid, Italy, Dubai, Beirut, Chittagong, Paris, New Delhi, Tokyo, Hyderabad, Casablanca, Bangalore, Toulouse, Riyadh and Marseille.

 -I won at the TIFA awards and I obtained the title of Photographer of the year 2018 (Tokyo Photo Awards).